On Premise and Cloud-Based License Usage Reporting

 All communication between the OpenLM Broker installed on the license server and the OpenLM Cloud server is conducted over HTTPS protocol: encrypted communication via SSL using 2048-bit certificates, as used by banking systems.

-3. Database isolation
+3. Database Isolation

 Taking security as a major concern we have designed the system not to use one central database for all customers.
-The OpenLM SaaS is implemented so that each customer populates a dedicated database.
+The OpenLM Cloud is implemented so that each customer populates a dedicated database.
 Each user relates to a specific account and can access the data from that account only.

 What if we want to switch to on-premise in the future?

 No problem.
 You can get your private database at any point in time, and use it with an on-premise installation of OpenLM.
 The data belongs to you, and you are entitled to it on demand.

 What if the internet connectivity is disrupted ?
 Might I lose information?

 No. OpenLM will be able to report all your license activity.
 No information will be lost even if your network connection goes down for a few days.

 Is the Cloud implementation limited ?

 The cloud platform provides nearly all the capabilities of the on-premise OpenLM system.
 At this stage it does not include LDAP synchronization capabilities, and OpenLM Agent – related capabilities.